 Sometimes a teacher may make an exception for classroom use of cell phones, in this instance they may have a storage location found in the classroom for when cell phones are not in use.
-EXCEPTIONS: (a) supervising grants permission, or (b) student has administrative approval.
+EXCEPTIONS: (a) supervisor grants permission, or (b) student has administrative approval.
 Benzie Central Schools are not responsible for lost, stolen, or damaged personal electronic devices.
 Failure to observe these expectations will result in the following:

-- 1. 1st offense-device is surrendered to the staff/instructor and held in the main office until the end of the day.
-Parents will also be notified. - 2.
-2nd offense device is surrendered to the staff/instructor and held in the main office until picked up by a parent or guardian.
+1. 1st offense-device is surrendered to the staff/instructor and held in a secure location until the end of the day.

+- Parents will also be notified. - 2.
+2nd offense device is surrendered to the staff/instructor and held in a secure location until picked up by a parent or guardian.
 Level B modifications - 3.
-3rd offense device is surrendered to the staff/instructor and held in the main office until a parent meeting takes place to determine if a device will be allowed in school.
-Level B/C modifications.

-4. 4th offense - device is surrendered to the staff/instructor and may be held in the main office for the remainder of the school year.
+3rd offense device is surrendered to the staff/instructor and held in a secure location until a parent meeting is scheduled to determine if a device will be allowed in school.
+Level B/C modifications. - 4.
+4th offense device is surrendered to the staff/instructor and may be held in a secure location for the remainder of the school year.
 Level B/C modifications